JohnHiro84/JobApplicationProject/README.md

 ## About the app

-  This job application project is an application where a user can sign up and login to thier account.
-Once logged in, a user can begin to fill out a job application They can save thier work and come back at a later time to finish and submit the application.This project was made with React and Rails.
+  This project is a clone of a recent job application I came across.
+Users can sign up and begin to fill out their information into a job application.
+They can save thier work and come back at a later time to finish and submit their application.This project was made with React and Rails.

 ## Inspiration